chrysle28/binf6110_assignment03/README.md

 ## 3.4 | Beta Diversity
 Beta diversity was visualized using a PCoA plot and an NMDS plot, which both used Bray-Curtis dissimilarity.
 Omnivore samples appear to be separated along the X-axis, while vegan samples separate along the Y-axis.
 However, in both cases, there is no clear clustering of samples within groups, nor is there a clear separation of the two diet groups.
-The PCoA plot

-A PERMANOVA confirmed that diet group did not significantly explain microbial composition (R² = 0.144, p = 0.151).
+Both groups demonstrate considerable within-group variability.
+There is also considerable overlap of omnivore and vegan samples, as well as one vegan sample clearly separated from the rest of the vegan samples along the X-axis.
+In the PCoA plot, PC1 explains 39% of the variance, while PC2 explains 15.4%, for a total of 54.4% variance explained.
+A PERMANOVA confirmed that diet group does not significantly explain the difference in microbial composition (R² = 0.144, p = 0.151).

 <img width="1522" height="678" alt="bray_combined" src="https://github.com/user-attachments/assets/42ba1948-a9ac-4ffb-8e07-cc46a8779929" />
 **Figure 6:** PCoA (left) and NMDS (right) plots of Bray-Curtis dissimilarity between omnivore (red circles) and vegan (green triangles) samples

 ## 3.5 | Differential Abundance
+Differential abundance results from ANCOM-BC2 were visualized as a plot of log fold changes.
+20 species with the highest log fold changes were plotted, though ANCOM-BC2 found no statistical significance for any species.
+The differential abundance plot is domninated by three genera: _Alistipes_ (n = 11), _Bacteroides_ (n = 6), and _Phocaeicola_ (n = 3). _Phocaeicola coprophilus_ showed the highest positive log fold change (i.e. more abundant in vegans) while _Alistipes onderdonkii_ showed the highest negative log fold change (i.e. more abundant in omnivores).
+Notably, the range of errors shows great variability, with some species (e.g. _Bacteroides eggerthi_, _Alistipes communis_, _Alistipes indistinctus_, _Bacteroides thetaiotamicron_) having a range that extends to the opposite log fold change.

 <img width="1453" height="791" alt="diff_abundance" src="https://github.com/user-attachments/assets/7dbde582-669b-4b73-ad74-e9503d26922c" />
 **Figure 7:** Plot of log fold changes (with error bars) of the top 20 species with the highest log fold change values; no species were statistically significant, q > 0.05)

 # 4 | Discussion
 While diversity measures and differential abundance analysis showed differences in the taxonomic profiles across the two diet groups, none of the results were statistically significant.
 This is due to the small sample size used for each group (n = 5), as well as the lack of strain-level identification, both of which limited statistical power.
 As such, any effects (or lack thereof) of diet cannot be confirmed at this sample size.
 However, the results will still be discussed in context of previous literature.

 The omnivore group showed a higher relative abundance of _Segatella_ species compared to the vegan group (Fig. 2, 3, 4), but the results of the Wilcoxon test detected no statistical difference between the two diets.
 As such, the difference in abundance is likely driven by inter-sample variation within the groups, as supported by omn_2, omn_4, and omn_5 being dominated by _Segatella copri_.
 De Flilippis et al. (2019) reported the same lack of statistical association between _Segatella copri_ abundance and diet.
 However, the relative dominance of _Segatella_ compared to _Bacteroides_ (Fig. 2, 3) in both the omnivore and vegan groups has been supported by previous studies (Arumugam et al., 2011).
 Thus, the presence of _Segatella_ species in both groups likely reflects its role in the degradation of plant fibers (Chen et al., 2017).
 Although previous studies have found that _Segatella_ abundance shifts depending on diet (Wu et al., 2011), the low sample size used in this study is unable to support this.
 Inter-individual variabililty of the samples within the chosen dataset is also exemplified by the veg_4 sample (Fig. 4), which shows a high presence of _Bacteroides eggerthii_, in contrast to the other samples which show no or very small abundances of the microbe. _Bacteroides_ species have historically been found to be associated with animal-based diets (David et al., 2014), although recent studies have shown that _Bacteroides eggerthii_ is able to break down complex carbohydrates in dietary fibers (Chen et al., 2025), which aligns with a plant-rich diet.
 Moreover, _Bacteroides uniformis_, which had higher relative abundance in the vegan samples, produces short-chain fatty acids from degradation of plant-fibers and thus plays a role in regulating gut metabolism (Jia et al., 2023).

 Notably, besides the _Prevotella_/_Segatella_ and _Bacteroides_ species, _Faecalibacterium prausnitzii_ displayed greater abundance in the omnivore samples, while in one vegan sample (veg_1), _Akkermansia muciniphila_ was prevalent.
 Focusing on the former, _Faecalibacterium prausnitzii_, while not particularly associated with any diet, has been found to play a role in gut health via its anti-inflammatory effects (Lopez-Siles et al., 2017).
 Its potential significant association with a specific diet may provide key insights as to which factors affect its abundance, which have still not been deduced.
-On the other hand, _Akkermansia muciniphila_

-The presence of shared species, particularly () and (), may reflect
+On the other hand, the presence of _Akkermansia muciniphila_, which was prevalent in one of the vegan samples (Fig. 4), is associated with healthy status of the intestine and has been foudn to be differentially abundant in elderly subjects compared to younger ones (Geerlings et al., 2018).
+As such, the veg_01 sample may reflect an older subject's gut composition.
+The presence of shared species between the two groups, such as _Alistipes putredinis_ and _Bacteroides eggerthi_ (Fig. 4), may reflect the core biota and functional redundancy observed in human gut microbiota (Lozupone et al., 2012).
+While taxonomic and functional profiles of gut microbes are related, they are not one and the same, as decreases in microbe diversity do not necessarily translate to impairments in function (Cross et al., 2025).
+In other words, several species may perform the same function, and a core group of taxa are required for basic metabolic function.

+The alpha and beta diversity measures, as well as the differential abundance results showed no statistical significance, which may be attributed to the low sample sizes used.
+Alternatively, the lack of statistical signifiance could also reflect that diet may not play a big role in differences of microbial gut compositions.
+While the omnivore group trended towards higher species richness than the vegans, the vegans' maxima tended to be equal to the omninovore's (Fig. 5), suggesting that individual variability may also play a role in the differences in microbial diversity between samples.
+The non-significance of the Shannon and Simpson measures suggests that both groups had similar distributions of microbes.
+Visual inspection of the PCoA and NMDS plots (Fig. 6) suggested that omnivores and vegans do not cluster separately, which was confirmed by the PERMANOVA.
+As such, the beta diversity between the two dietary groups do not differ substantially.
+As this contradicts previous studies which do find shifts in microbe diversity due to diet (David et al., 2014; Fackelmann et al., 2025; Fassarella et al., 2021; Sonnenburg & Bäckhed, 2016), this results stems from the limited statistical power or individual-level variation that overshadows any dietary-level effects.
+Differential abundance analysis reported no significant species, but it is still worth noting that some species did exhibit high log fold changes such as _Phocaeicola coprophilus_ and _Alistipes onderdonkii_ (Fig. 7).
+Moreover, the taxa which exhibited the greatest log fold changes were predominantly _Alistipes_ species, followed by _Bacteroides_, both taxa which are linked with anti-inflammatory mechanisms in the gut (Parker et al., 2020).
+Interestingly, _Alistipes_ species have also been linked to diseases such as depression and anxiety, with its pathogenic role not yet clearly explored (Parker et al., 2020).
+Thus, while no interpretations can be made about the differential abundance of each specific species, it is still notable that certain genera are overrepresented in terms of log fold changes.

 # References
+Abdelkader, A., Ferdous, N. A., El-Hadidi, M., Burzykowski, T., & Mysara, M. (2025). metaGEENOME: an integrated framework for differential abundance analysis of microbiome data in cross-sectional and longitudinal studies.
+BMC bioinformatics, 26(1), 189.

 Arumugam, M., Raes, J., Pelletier, E., Le Paslier, D., Yamada, T., Mende, D. R., ... & Bork, P. (2011).
 Enterotypes of the human gut microbiome. nature, 473(7346), 174-180.

 Bittencourt, S. A. (2010).
 FastQC: A quality control tool for high throughput sequence data.
 Babraham Bioinformatics.

 Bostock, M., Rodden, K., Warne, K., & Russell, K. (2023). sunburstR: Sunburst 'Htmlwidget'

+Cassol, I., Ibañez, M., & Bustamante, J. P. (2025).
+Key features and guidelines for the application of microbial alpha diversity metrics.
+Scientific Reports, 15(1), 622.

 Chen, L. W., Wu, I. W., Cheng, T. C., Chang, L. C., Hsu, C. K., Yeung, L., ... & Su, S. C. (2025).
 Hepatoprotective Potential of Bacteroides eggerthii on Fatty Liver Disease: A Mouse Model Study.
 In Vivo, 39(6), 3226-3235.

 Chen, S., Zhou, Y., Chen, Y., & Gu, J. (2018). fastp: an ultra-fast all-in-one FASTQ preprocessor.
 Bioinformatics, 34(17), i884-i890.

 Chen, T., Long, W., Zhang, C., Liu, S., Zhao, L., & Hamaker, B. R. (2017).
 Fiber-utilizing capacity varies in Prevotella-versus Bacteroides-dominated gut microbiota.
 Scientific reports, 7(1), 2594.

+Cross, K., Beckman, N., Jahnes, B., & Sabree, Z. L. (2025).
+Microbiome metabolic capacity is buffered against phylotype losses by functional redundancy.
+Applied and Environmental Microbiology, 91(2), e02368-24.

 Dabdoub, S.M.
 (2016). kraken-biom: Enabling interoperative format conversion for Kraken results (Version 1.2) [Software]